rubyworks/lemon/README.md

     $ lemons coverage -Ilib test/cases/*.rb

-The coverage tool provides class/module and method coverage and is meant to as a "guidance system" for developers working toward complete test coverage.
+The coverage tool provides class/module and method coverage and is meant as a "guidance system" for developers working toward complete test coverage.
 It is not a LOC (lines of code) coverage tool and should not be considered a substitute for one.

 ### Generating Test Skeletons

-Because of the one to one correspondence of test case and unit test to class/module and method, Lemon can also generate test scaffolding for previously written code.
+Because of the one-to-one correspondence of test case and unit test to class/module and method, Lemon can also generate test scaffolding for previously written code.
 To do this, use the `lemons generate` or `lemons scaffold` command line utilities.

 The `generate` command outputs test skeletons to the console.
 You can use this output as a simple reference or redirect the output to a file and then copy and paste portions into separate files as desired.
 The `scaffold` command will create actual files in your test directory.
-Other than that, and the options that go with it (e.g. `--output`) the two commands are the same.
+Other than that, and the options that go with it (e.g. `--output`), the two commands are the same.

 To get a set of test skeletons simply provide the files to be covered.

     $ lemons generate lib/**/*.rb

-The generator can take into account tests already written, so as not to include units that already have test.
-To do this provide a list of teest files after a dash (`-`).
+The generator can take into account tests already written, so as not to include units that already have tests.
+To do this provide a list of test files after a dash (`-`).

     $ lemons generate -Ilib lib/**/*.rb - test/**/*.rb